Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 The aim of this lecture is to

-- know the important medical device design principles
+- Know the important medical device design principle

-- know all relevant aspects for the development of a medical device with respect to a successful market placement
+- Know all relevant aspects for the development of a medical device

 Contents of Module

-(6) Knowledge of the classification of medical products and the requirements of EU-MDR and US-FDA.
+- Knowledge of the classification of medical devices and the corresponding regulatory pathway within EU-MDR and US-FDA

-(12) Understanding the basics in the usability according EN 62366, validation of the usability.
+- Understanding the basics in the usability according EN 62366, validation of the usability

-(13) Understanding the risk management according ISO 14971 and having insights into the risk analysis.
+- Understanding the risk management according to ISO 14971 and having insights into the risk analysis.